Hruso people: Costume

 The Aka costume deeply reflects its indigenous culture.
 While both male and female keep long hair, there are distinctions in the dress within the Aka.
 These restrictions involve the use of the Assamese silk and the Tibetan knobbed hat, which are worn among the aristocrats.

 Generally, most men wear a silky Assamese toga, while the women wear a long, dark-red garment that covers the entire body.
-Indigenous lingchong cream manufactured from the pine-resin ñ as the cosmetics for the Aka women.
+Indigenous lingchong cream manufactured from the pine-resin serves as the cosmetics for the Aka women.
 However, the interesting cane cap reaching three inches high inserted with two bird-feathers serves the highlight of the Aka costume.

 Silver ornaments play another important role in the female Aka costume.
 Vase-shaped earrings and for the richer ones, a fillet of silver chain is worn around the head.
 The rich Aka women wear a pretty filet of silver chain-work round the head.
 Jade beads are also made into necklaces.

 Face tattooing is another notable feature among some Aka.
 Especially in the case of the women, they tattoo their faces in a straight line from the forehead to the chin.

 Religion

 The Aka are mainly Animists–who are described to follow a variant of the Nyezi-No religion, which means Sky and Earth.
 Occasional contacts with the Assamese and neighbouring Buddhist tribes and Tibetans have seen Hindu and Buddhist influence imbibed beliefs and culture.
-However, centuries of i and Hindu influences have greatly shaped the religious rites of their religion.
+However, centuries of Buddhist and Hindu influences have greatly shaped the religious rites of their religion.
 For instance, veneration of the Assamese Hindu God, Hori Deo came as a result of the imprisonment of a local Aka king, Tagi Raja.
 Superstitions and magic play an important role in their belief system.
 Shizhou proved to be the most popular form of magic ritual among the Aka, and anybody who is angry may resort to conducting Shizhou rituals on their foe.

 The rituals of Shizhou involve slaughtering a dog, draining the blood from its head, and either sprinkling a few drops of the blood onto the enemy undetected, throwing them into his house, or burning them in his hearth.
 If the ritual succeeds, the enemy is supposed to lose their life.